ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ```

 ## Configure Redis through Ansible
-Install the Redis and the required dependencies.
+Install Redis and the required dependencies.

 Using a text editor, save the code below to in a file called `playbook.yaml`.
 This is the YAML file for the Ansible playbook.